Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Graph Laplacian pointwise convergence

+Our graph affinity $W$ utilizes two functions $\phi$ and $k_0$, and we introduce the needed assumptions on them respectively.
 As shown in Section \ref{sec:prelim}, the classical $k$NN graph affinity uses $\phi$ as $\min$ or $\max$, and the self-tuned graph affinity uses $\phi(u, v) = \sqrt{uv}$.
-In this work, we introduce two types of assumptions on $\phi$.
-The first one is the $\max$ or $\min$ function, and the second type generalizes the self-tuned kernel to a class of differentiable $\phi$ satisfying additional technical requirements.
+We consider a generalized notion of differentiable $\phi$ satisfying additional technical requirements: